Hear The

 Other Special Worship Services through the year:

-December 24 – Christmas Eve 3:00pm and 8:00pm (live) with Communion and Candlelight at both services
+December 24 – Christmas Eve – 3:00pm and 8:00pm both with Communion and Candlelight

 Our Church History